Contents

 A mobile-responsive, device-agnostic system ensures that work can continue, regardless of where staff are located.

 For the public, a mobile-friendly system means easier access to services like permit applications and status updates.
-As more people expect to handle tasks on their phones, a system that isn’t optimized for mobile use can lead to frustration and lower citizen satisfaction.
+More people expect to handle tasks on their phones.
+So a system that isn’t optimized for mobile use can lead to frustration and lower citizen satisfaction.

-If you’re holding out hope that your legacy software’s mobile performance will improve, Matt emphasized that it isn’t likely.
+Holding out hope that your legacy software’s mobile performance will improve?
+Matt said it isn’t likely.

 “If your interface wasn’t designed to be device-agnostic from the beginning, it’s a big lift to get it that way.
 It’s not something that a company just wants to bite off and say, ‘Yeah, let’s do this.’
 And even if they do, it may always be a little quirky compared with newer software built with mobile devices in mind.”